kumori-i/kumori-i/README.md

 ### 23 Datathon Bots Race

-Description: Developed an efficient algoithm for a bot to follow a line based on input sensors.
+Description: Developed an efficient algorithm for a bot to follow a line based on input sensors.

 [tamu-datathon-bots-race-23](https://github.com/Shed0/tamu-datathon-bots-race-23)